Special Issue "Hydrodynamics of Fish Cages and Floating Permeable Structures"

 Special Issue Editors

-Laboratory for Floating Structures and Mooring Systems, School of Naval Architecture and Marine Engineering, National Technical University of Athens, Heroon Polytechniou Ave.
-9, 157 73 Zografou / Athens, Greece
+School of Naval Architecture and Marine Engineering, National Technical University of Athens, Heroon Polytechniou Ave.
+9, 157 73 Athens, Greece

-Interests: hydrodynamics of floating offshore structures; body–wave–current interactions; higher-order effects; mooring systems static and dynamic analysis; fish cages; fish farms; wave energy devices analysis and efficiency evaluation; arrays of devices; floating wind turbines and multi-purpose floating marine energy platforms
+Interests: hydrodynamics of floating offshore structures; body–wave–current interactions; higher order effects; static and dynamic analysis of mooring systems; fish cages; fish farms; wave energy device analysis and efficiency evaluation; arrays of devices; floating wind turbines and multi-purpose floating marine energy platforms

-Interests: porous floating structures; wave energy converters; oscillating water column devices; mean drift second-order forces; hydrodynamics and loadings on floating structures
+Interests: porous floating structures; wave energy converters; oscillating water column devices; arrays of bodies; mean drift second-order forces; hydrodynamics and loadings on floating structures

 Special Issues, Collections and Topics in MDPI journals